I’m Teaching What?

 Well, I have to say, I don’t know all that much about business stuff.

-Well, wait, no, I actually do know some things about it, which is why I’m pretty harshly against mainstream business culture, I hate big companies with a passion that is hard to contain, and I… okay, I *revile* business culture.
-I hate it hate it hate it, and think it’s mostly a cancer afflicting humanity, which we would do well to burn off the planet like a wart or a tumor.
-Shakespeare said, “Kill all the lawyers,” but I think he should have said “businessmen.”
+Well, wait, no, I actually do know some things about it, which is why I’m pretty harshly against mainstream business culture, I have problems big companies with a passion that is hard to contain, and I… okay, Shakespeare said, “Kill all the lawyers,” but I think he should have said “businessmen.”

-Anyway… given the way things work with [The Other Department That Is Asking Me To Cover This Class], I doubt any of that, even the fact I’m unqualified, have no idea what to teach, and will probably waste students’ time, will make any difference.
-So, I’ll just shrug and say, “Whatever.”
+Anyway… given the way things work with [The Other Department That Is Asking Me To Cover This Class], I doubt any of that will make any difference.
+So, I’ll just shrug and say, “Sure, I guess?”

-Please do let me know if that schedule is final, as I’ll need to do some thinking about what the hell I’m going to do with this class!
+Please do let me know if that schedule is final, as I’ll need to do some thinking about what in the world I’m going to do with this class!

-All I really have to add is that I don’t think this kind of course really belongs in a School of English.
-This is what happens when education gets downgraded to Career Preparation: inherently academic departments get stuck offering supposedly “useful” courses (as if understanding a culture’s literary history, or media fluency, are not “useful”).
+And that’s all I really have to add: I don’t think this kind of course really belongs in a School of English.
+This is what happens when Education gets downgraded to Career Preparation: inherently academic departments get stuck offering supposedly “useful” courses (as if understanding a culture’s literary history, or media fluency, are not “useful”).

 Ah well.
 I am pretty sure I have a copy of The Corporation somewhere.
 And Boiler Room.
 We could talk about how contracts work in the West, as compared to in Korea.
 Hmmm.
 I could have them interview business people on ethical issues.